Generation & Spatial Topology Screening

 Project Scope

-This study converts site intelligence into structured spatial system design decisions.
+This study converts site intelligence into structured spatial system design decisions, establishing a deterministic engineering workflow that bridges environmental characterization with physics-based floating offshore wind models.

 The reference configuration consists of: